-The courses listed below outline the requirements for completion for students officially admitted in the 2016-2017 academic year.
+The courses listed below outline the requirements for completion for students officially admitted in the 2017-2018 academic year.
 Requirements for completion may vary depending on the semester in which a student is admitted.
 Current/continuing students should consult their Academic Requirements report available through their student center account for specific requirements, as requirements are subject to change.

-Credits/Units Hrs/Week LEC-LAB
+Hrs/We Credits/Units LEC-LA

+• ereale, enite 220 2/18

 Courses

 INDMANUF 10623100 Safety for Industry 1 0-2

 INDMANUF 10623200 Interpreting Engineering Drawings 2 0-4

 INDMANUF 10623300 Fluid Power 1 for Industry 1 0-2

 MATH 31804381 Machine Tool Math 1 2 4-0

 COMM 32801350 Workplace Communication for Industry 1 2-0